 In order to deal with these symptoms, we cope in whatever ways we can.
-Some people develop negative coping mechanisms, such as substance abuse, avoiding friends and family, and constantly being on guard for anything that could trigger a flashback.
+Some people develop harmful coping mechanisms, such as substance use, avoiding friends and family, and constantly being on guard for elements that could trigger a flashback.

-At Mira Therapeutics we have develop the Mira App, a trauma support app for self-management and symptom tracking.
+At Mira Therapeutics, we have developed the Mira App, a trauma support app for self-management and symptom tracking.
 The Mira App provides interactive digital exercises based on known grounding techniques that are available anytime when you need them.
 The Mira App can help you ground yourself, track your symptoms, monitor your progress, and learn about trauma.

 To read more about trauma and PTSD, check out our blog!